ARIZONA

 PFAS CONTAMINATION & REMEDIATION IN ARIZONA

-The Environmental Protection Agency (EPA) and other federal government agencies have issued guidelines under legislation such as the Toxic Substances Control Act and the Resource Conservation and Recovery Act to address PFAS pollution.
-Arizona municipalities must take swift action to meet these federal guidelines, mitigate legal proceedings, and protect public health.
+The Environmental Protection Agency (EPA) and other government agencies have issued guidelines under legislation such as the Toxic Substances Control Act and the Resource Conservation and Recovery Act to address PFAS pollution.
+Arizona municipalities must take swift action to meet these federal guidelines, mitigate legal exposure, and protect public health.

 ESTIMATED SETTLEMENT AWARDS:

-Municipalities with high PFAS concentrations and large flow rates could qualify for awards in millions.
+Municipalities with any detectable PFAS and significant flow rates could qualify for awards in millions.

 MULTIPLIER EFFECT: